-Until recently EthoVision Pro and Color-Pro could detect animals in a maximum of 16 arenas.
-In response to demands from our users we have extended the functionality of EthoVision.
+Until recently, EthoVision Pro and Color-Pro could detect animals in a maximum of 16 arenas.
+In response to demands from our users, we have extended the functionality of EthoVision.
 One of the main enhancements in version 3.1 is that is allows you to track up to 100 arenas simultaneously while maintaining its full analysis capabilities.
-This extended functionality opens up possibilities increase the productivity of your research.
+This extended functionality opens up possibilities to increase the productivity of your research.
 Especially in research areas where tracking large numbers of individually housed small animals (e.g. zebrafish, drosophila) is concerned.

 Extended digital video file support